RasaHQ/rasa/docs/nlu/components.rst

 CountVectorsFeaturizer
 ~~~~~~~~~~~~~~~~~~~~~~

-:Short: Creates bag-of-words representation of intent features
+:Short: Creates bag-of-words representation of user message and label(intent and response) features
 :Outputs:
    nothing, used as an input to intent classifiers that
    need bag-of-words representation of intent features
    (e.g. ``EmbeddingIntentClassifier``)
 :Requires: nothing
 :Description:
-    Creates bag-of-words representation of intent features using
+    Creates bag-of-words representation of user message and label features using
     `sklearn's CountVectorizer <http://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.CountVectorizer.html>`_.
     All tokens which consist only of digits (e.g. 123 and 99 but not a123d) will be assigned to the same feature.